-The goal of antiviral therapy for chronic hepatitis B (HBV) with oral nucleoside or nucleotide analogues is to ensure sustained suppression of HBV virologic activity as measured by quantitation of HBV DNA and ultimately, to prevent cirrhosis, hepatic failure, and hepatocellular cancer.
-Unfortunately, prolonged therapy with these agents can result in the emergence of antiviral resistance.
+The goal of antiviral therapy for chronic hepatitis B (HBV) with oral nucleoside or nucleotide analogues is to ensure sustained suppression of HBV virologic activity as measured by quantitation of HBV DNA and ultimately, to prevent cirrhosis, hepatic failure, and hepatocellular cancer[1,2].
+Unfortunately, prolonged therapy with some of these agents can result in the emergence of antiviral resistance.
 The development of resistance depends on a number of variables: pre-treatment HBV DNA levels, rapidity of viral suppression (often correlated with potency of agent), degree of genetic barrier to resistance of agent (threshold probability the virus will mutate under selective pressure from the drug), duration of treatment, and prior exposure to oral antiviral therapy.
-Among the nucleoside analogue agents used to treat chronic HBV, different barriers to genetic resistance exist (Figure 1) and different rates of resistance have been reported to occur during treatment[1,3].
+Among the nucleoside analogue agents used to treat chronic HBV, different barriers to genetic resistance exist (Figure 1) and different rates of resistance have been reported to occur during treatment[1,4].
 In this discussion, we will address the approach to patients with HBV who develop resistance to nucleoside analogues; HBV resistance to interferon and peginterferon preparations is not known to occur and will not be addressed.

 Consequences of Antiviral Resistance